-Our design process doesn’t follow a rigid framework because we believe that every project is unique, and so we take a bespoke approach to each and every assignment and try to tailor it to the client’ specific needs and requirements.
+Our design process doesn’t follow a rigid framework because we believe that every project is unique.
+So we take a bespoke approach to every assignment and try to tailor it to the client’ specific needs and requirements.

-In order to ensure the design work aligns with clients’ expectations, we’ve developed a flexible framework to guide us every step of the way.
-Each phase of our design process will usually include a PDF output for the client to sign-off before we continue on to the next phase.
+To ensure the design work aligns with clients’ expectations, we’ve developed a flexible framework to guide us every step of the way.
+Each phase of our design process will usually include a PDF output for the client to sign-off before we continue with the next phase.

 Before any creative work begins, we conduct background research and a series of brainstorming sessions that will facilitate the idea generation.
 We usually put the research aside for a few days to let the ideas ferment in our heads until we revisit our findings and begin exploring initial concepts and the creative directions we could take to approach the brief.

 Following the research and idea generation phase, we deliver a concept deck to offer more context when presenting preliminary ideas and help the client better envision the proposed creative directions.
 The presentation content will vary depending on the project, but generally has the creative direction, rationale, and the proposed design solution.
 Concept decks include visualisations of the possible applications, to help the client imagine how the work will look after implementation.